VanJS/meetup/SPEAKING.md

 # Speaking at VanJS

-A typical VanJS event has two presentation slots, each between 20 and 45 minutes long.
+A typical VanJS event has 2-3 presentation slots, each between 10 and 20 minutes long.
 Each slot may be either filled by a feature talk, or by a set of 2-4 lightning talks of roughly 5 minutes each.

 Who speaks at VanJS? **You do!** Here are the guidelines we use to guide what talks we schedule, so you can consider what you’d like to present on.

-*As of December, 2018*
+*As of February, 2023*

-- **Speaker Lead Generator:** Jeremy Gonzalez
 - **Presentation and Topic Coordinator:** Shawn McKay

 ## Topics